suji0131/German_Traffic_Signs_Classifier/README.md

 ![Image of Sample](https://github.com/suji0131/German_Traffic_Signs_Classifier/blob/master/extras/sample.png)

 ## Data Preprocessing
-Data set was augmented using slight translations, rotations, zooming and any combination there off.
+Data set was augmented using slight translations, rotations, zooming and any combination thereof.
 A 34,800 dataset was augmented to 1,96,000 training data set.
 To accelerate training every component in the image matrix is normalized (by dividing each value by 255) and its average is made 0 (simply by subtracting the average from each component).
 ```
 x_train = x_train/255
 x_t_t = np.average(x_train, axis=0)